embergershared/PCRv2-PoC/README.md

 - an `azure/` folder with all the `terraform` files required to deploy the Azure resources/infrastructure:

   - `azure/pcr2-poc-resources/`: is the folder with the variables and main files for terraform.
-To run the terraform, a `<values whatever name>.auto.tfvars` file is required with the values set for these variables:
+To run the terraform plan, a `<whatever file name>.auto.tfvars` file is required with this content and values set:

     ```
     # Terraform Service Principal